caltechlibrary/newt/INSTALL.md

 ### Building from source code

 1. Make sure you have the required development software installed
-2. Clone the Ape GitHub repository locally
+2. Clone the Newt GitHub repository locally
 3. Use the Go tool to build, test and run the application

 #### step 1